namiszh/yfb-web-app/readme.md

 1. install dependency
    `pip isntall -r requirements.txt`

-1. edit the credential file in the root folder.
+1. creat a file named 'credential'  in the root folder.
 Put the *Client ID (Consumer Key)* in the first line, and *Client Secret (Consumer Secret)* in the second line.
    ![Yahoo Application credential](/flask-web-app/docs/credentaial.png)

 1. run the application